alexlaverty/alexlaverty.github.io_20230702/docs/Tech/ChatGPT.md

 A hyperparameter is a parameter that is set prior to training a machine learning model and controls the learning process.
 Unlike model parameters, which are learned from the training data during training, hyperparameters are set before training and remain fixed during the training process.
 Some common examples of hyperparameters include the learning rate, the number of hidden units in a neural network, the regularization strength, and the batch size.

 Hyperparameters play a crucial role in the training of a machine learning model, as they control the trade-off between overfitting and underfitting the training data.
 Choosing appropriate hyperparameters is an important part of the machine learning process and requires some trial and error.

+## List of the most popular authoritative books on Natural Language Processing

+Here is a list of popular and authoritative books on Natural Language Processing:

+* "Speech and Language Processing" (3rd Edition) by Dan Jurafsky and James H. Martin
+* "Foundations of Statistical Natural Language Processing" by Christopher D. Manning and Hinrich Schütze
+* "Natural Language Processing with Python" by Steven Bird, Ewan Klein, and Edward Loper
+* "Deep Learning for NLP" by Dipanjan Sarkar
+* "NLP: An Introduction" by Emily Bender and Chris Callison-Burch
+* "Probabilistic Graphical Models: Principles and Techniques" by Daphne Koller and Nir Friedman
+* "The Oxford Handbook of Computational Linguistics" edited by Ruslan Mitkov
+* "An Introduction to Natural Language Processing" by Isabelle Augenstein and Thamar Solorio
+* "Machine Learning for OpenCV" by Michael Beyeler
+* "Text Mining with R" by Julie Josse and Sébastien Heymann

+## What sort of tasks are commonly performed with the Python library NLTK?

+The Natural Language Toolkit (NLTK) is a popular Python library for working with human language data.
+With NLTK, you can perform a wide range of tasks in Natural Language Processing (NLP), including:

+* Tokenization: Splitting text into words, sentences, or other meaningful elements.

+* Text classification: Automatically categorizing text into predefined classes, such as positive or negative sentiment.

+* Named entity recognition: Identifying named entities (e.g. people, places, organizations) in text.

+* Part-of-speech tagging: Assigning a grammatical category to each word in a sentence (e.g. noun, verb, adjective).

+* Parsing: Analyzing the structure of a sentence or document to determine relationships between words and phrases.

+* Stemming and Lemmatization: Reducing words to their base form to normalize text.

+* Word sense disambiguation: Determining the intended meaning of a word based on context.

+* Text generation: Automatically generating text based on statistical patterns in existing text.

+* Sentiment analysis: Determining the emotional tone of a piece of text.

+* Text summarization: Automatically generating a condensed version of a text document that preserves its key information.